Lethal Weapon: Critical reception

+Accolades

+The film was nominated for the Academy Award for Best Sound Mixing (Les Fresholtz, Dick Alexander, Vern Poore and Bill Nelson), losing to The Last Emperor.

 Reboot

-In 2011, Warner Bros. announced to reboot the Lethal Weapon franchise without Gibson and Glover.
-The new franchise was set to feature the same characters but a brand new cast.
+In 2011, Warner Bros. announced it would reboot the Lethal Weapon franchise without Gibson and Glover.
+The new franchise was set to feature the same characters but a brand-new cast.
 Will Beall was hired to write the script, but was eventually cancelled.
 A television version premiered in September 2016 on Fox starring Clayne Crawford as Martin Riggs, Damon Wayans as Roger Murtaugh, and Thomas Lennon as Leo Getz.